wulfebw/Independent_Study/README.md

 graph_ssp.py:
 -------------
 The specific data I used contained a great deal of network data due to the interaction of many different people in pairs.
-This data can be used quite effectively for predicting the outcome of interactions (in fact, it's the most effective type of feature.) <b>This file contains code for developing these features, which mostly consist of projecting the bipartitate, undirected graph onto a weighted, directed graph, the weights of which are then aggregarted through some reduce function (e.g., sum)</b>.
+This data can be used quite effectively for predicting the outcome of interactions (in fact, it's the most effective type of feature.) <b>This file contains code for developing these features, which mostly consist of projecting the bipartite, undirected graph onto a weighted, directed graph, the weights of which are then aggregated through some reduce function (e.g., sum)</b>.
 This paper provided the basis for these features [3].

 haarcascade_training.py:
 ------------------------